 I think we all aspire to fill a safe this large...

+Finding it hard to spend the money on a serious safe?
 Ultimately, spending $700-$1000 on a safe that will last a lifetime is one of the soundest investments you can make.
 If it protects even one gun from theft or ruin, it's already paid for itself.

-Keeping Your Guns Safe On The Road
+How To Store Guns While On The Road

 A slide-out safe for your truck by Boss Strong Box, featuring a few 80% builds